 What Is A Whole Food Plant-Based Diet

-However, as previously stated, there are no one size suits all diets so this diet may not be suitable for you.
+However, as previously stated, no one size suits all diets, so this diet may not be suitable for you.

 Foods To Be Avoided On A Whole Food Plant-Based Diet

 - All animal-based foods and meats, including fish, dairy, and eggs

 - Processed and refined foods, including sugars, flours, and rice